openizr/typescript-dev-kit/README.md

   "distPath": "public", // Distribution path, in which all assets will be compiled.
   "publicPath": "https://assets.dev", // URL from which assets will be fetched (front-end projects).
   "banner": "/*!
 Copyright John Doe. */", // This banner will be put at the top of all your bundled assets.
-  "env": {              // Set your environment variables, they will be automatically inserted in the code at build time (front-end projects).
+  "env": {              // Set your environment variables if necessary, they will be automatically inserted in the code at build time (front-end projects).
     "development": {
       "NODE_ENV": "development",
       "API": "http://dev.api.com",